 As a psychologist specializing in trauma, I’ve heard some of the most heartbreaking stories of childhood abuse and neglect in my career.
-Not surprisingly, these experiences do deep damage to the children who experience them, and the impact of these experiences can echo across the canyons of these children’s adult lives.
+Not surprisingly, these experiences do deep damage to the children who experience them, and the emotional trauma and impact of these experiences can echo across the canyons of these children’s adult lives.

-But there’s another, much more subtle form of trauma that many more children experience.
+But there’s another, much more subtle form of emotional trauma that many more children experience.
 And it, too, can have far-reaching and long-lasting effects.
 It shows up in my office in various forms: anxiety, depression, low self-esteem, eating disorders, relationship problems, substance abuse, personality disorders, and more.

 While those may be the diagnoses, a primary underlying cause is often chronic emotional invalidation.